 Aberdeen has a pay-per-ride shuttle service, Lyft ride share, and inter-city bus service.

 There are more than 100 clubs and activity groups available.
 Extracurricular activities include a wide variety of entertainment and cultural events weekly.
 Among student organizations there are social and professional groups, community service and faith-based groups, student-run publications and campus government.
-NSU has a wellness center, a basketball court, an indoor swimming pool, an indoor track, a strength and conditioning room, tennis courts, softball fields, a golf simulator, a yoga studio/dance studio, and soccer fields.
+NSU’s campus has a wellness center, a basketball court, an indoor swimming pool, an indoor track, a strength and conditioning room, tennis courts, softball fields, a golf simulator, a yoga studio/dance studio, and soccer fields.
 There is also a new, state-of-the-art American football stadium.
 The university is within walking distance to many restaurants, coffee shops, stores and attractions.
-Nearby, there is the Moccasin Creek baseball field, a skateboard park, an aquatic center, a cinema, and community recreation areas are located nearby.
-There is a thriving arts community highlighted by the historic Capitol Theater located in downtown Aberdeen.
-In addition, golf course, stock car races, summer concerts, the Brown County Fair (August), mini-golf, roller skating, bowling, and go-carts are available.
+Nearby, there is the Moccasin Creek baseball field, a skateboard park, an aquatic center, a cinema, bike trails, and community recreation areas.
+There is a thriving arts community highlighted by the historic Capitol Theater and Dacotah Prairie Museum located in downtown Aberdeen.
+In addition, a golf course, stock car races, summer concerts, the Brown County Fair (August), mini-golf, roller skating, bowling, and go-carts are available.
 To learn more about NSU, Aberdeen, and South Dakota, watch these videos: Aberdeen and South Dakota.

-Aberdeen offers a shopping mall with more than 40 stores and a cinema, as well as discount chain stores.
-The university is also within walking distance of a supermarket and convenience stores.
+Aberdeen offers a shopping mall and discount chain stores.
+The university is also within walking distance of a supermarket, convenience stores, and the downtown shopping district.